 The House is the centre of every Carthusian’s life, and the Houses offer a strong sense of identity and community.
 House spirit is encouraged by competitions in a wide variety of activities, from art to waterpolo, and House colours can be won for cultural as well as sporting achievement.

-The Housemasters and Housemistresses and their families live in the Houses, and are supported by the Assistant Housemaster, the Matron (also residential) and a team of Tutors.
+The Housemasters and Housemistresses and their families live in the Houses, and are supported by the Assistant Housemaster/Housemistress, the Matron (also residential) and a team of Tutors.
 Each Tutor has a small number of pupils with whom he or she meets at least once a week to provide the help and encouragement that enables every pupil to make the most of life at the School.